testgram/docs.testgram.ai/docs/player/goals.md

 ### URL Goals
 URL goals tell the Player to test each of the ways in which that particular page is used.
-Testgram first to find each of the unique interactable elements *and* APIs that correlate with a page.
+Testgram first finds each of the unique interactable elements *and* APIs that correlate with a page.
 These elements and APIs then become anchor points for the Player to find meaningful journeys around that page.

 :::info Goals map to multiple journeys